 IP TAKE: This funder only supports grantees working in the early childhood space.

-PROFILE: A UCLA and Harvard Business School graduate, Richard Atlas retired in 1994 as a general partner at Goldman Sachs.
+PROFILE: The Atlas Family Foundation was established by former Goldman Sachs Partner Richard Atlas, his wife Lezlie, and family.
+It seeks to fund “fund community-based programs that place individuals on a trajectory to health and success by serving the needs of young children and their families in Southern California.”
+A UCLA and Harvard Business School graduate, Richard Atlas retired in 1994 as a general partner at Goldman Sachs.
 In 1996, he was selected as a founding member of the California Endowment, which works to improve the quality of and access to healthcare for underserved populations.
 Atlas, his wife Lezlie, and family strongly focus on Los Angeles and Southern California in their philanthropy.

 Advancement Project supports advocacy work with members of the Los Angeles Delegation of the California State Legislature to champion greater investment in LA County infants and toddlers

-- CASA Los Angeles to support its Early Childhood Initiative.
+CASA Los Angeles to support its Early Childhood Initiative.